Property Management Blog

 • Forced removal of the tenant, like throwing out the tenant's personal belongings

-After a successful judgment, the Justice Court will issue you with a writ of restitution.
-This will be the tenant’s final notice to leave their rental unit.
+After a successful eviction judgment and the landlord wins, the Justice Court will issue you with a writ of restitution.
+This will be the tenant’s final notice to leave their rental unit after the court hearing.

-It gives a tenant anywhere between 12 hours and 5 days to leave on their own.
-If they do not, the sheriff or a constable will return and remove them by force
+It gives a tenant anywhere between 12 hours and 5 days to leave on their own after the landlord wins.
+If they do not, the sheriff or a constable will return and remove them by force.

 Bottom Line